-Traditional volunteer-led clubs in the community meet year-round and can focus on any topic ranging from raising animals to building robots and everything in between.
+A 4-H club is comprised of youth members, led by an adult, with a planned program that is carried on throughout all or most of the year.
+4-H Clubs may meet in any location and typically have elected youth officers and a set of rules approved by the membership to govern the club.
+4-H Clubs can focus on any topic ranging from raising animals to building robots and everything in between.
 4-H Clubs are eligible to participate in any county, state, and nationwide 4-H events throughout the year including but not limited to: Public Speaking, 4-H@UMaine, June Jamboree, Maine 4-H Days, Blue Hill Fair, and more!
 Find a 4-H Club for you.

 Special Interest/Short-Term Programs

 We regularly offer SPIN (SPecial INterest) clubs and projects.
 These short-term programs are led by staff and/or volunteers and are designed for youth to learn a selected topic or skill of interest.
+These groups meet for a specific amount of time (usually 4-6 times) and topics vary according to the volunteer’s expertise, and may include but are not limited to: the natural world, heritage arts, science and technology, photography, music, gardening, shooting sports, and more!
+These clubs are becoming increasingly popular as they tend to accommodate busy family schedules and target youth interests.
 You are not necessarily required to join 4-H as a full member to participate in these short-term programs, although full membership makes you eligible to participate in any county, state, and nationwide 4-H events throughout the year.
 These special interest programs can be held in locations such as but not limited to afterschool programs, community centers, area organizations, and the Extension Office.
 View the list of current 4-H Programs.

-Independent 4-H members are typically working on a 4-H project at home or at school.
+Independent 4-H members are typically working on a 4-H project at home, at school, or after school.
 They are mentored by parents and/or a 4-H Volunteer.
+This option offers flexibility and independence since youth are not required to meet in a club setting.
 Independents are eligible to participate in any county, state, and nationwide 4-H events throughout the year including but not limited to: Public Speaking, 4-H@UMaine, June Jamboree, Maine 4-H Days, Blue Hill Fair, and more!
-This option offers families flexibility and independence since they are not required to meet in a club setting.

 Camp and Learning Centers

-There are three 4-H Camp & Learning Centers in Maine: Bryant Pond, Tanglewood, and Blueberry Cove.
-You do not need to be enrolled in 4-H to attend camp, but Hancock County offers scholarships for enrolled 4-H youth to attend camp in the summer!
+There are four 4-H Camp & Learning Centers in Maine: Bryant Pond, Tanglewood, Blueberry Cove, and Greenland Point.
+You do not need to be enrolled in Hancock County 4-H to attend camp, but Hancock County offers scholarships for enrolled 4-H youth to attend camp in the summer!